The Royal Warrant Holders Association was formed in 1840.

 Queen Elizabeth Scholarship Trust (QEST)

 The Queen Elizabeth Scholarship Trust funds the education of talented craftspeople through traditional college courses, apprenticeships and one-on-one training with master artisans.
-Since it was founded in 1990, the Trust has awarded over £2m to 355 gifted individuals, aged between 17 and 57.
+Since it was founded in 1990 by the Royal Warrant Holders Association, the Trust has awarded over £3m to over 400 gifted individuals, almost all of whom are still in business.

 Established with funds contributed by RWHA members, QEST continues to reflect the excellence of British craftsmanship as symbolised by the Royal Warrant of Appointment.
 Royal Warrant holders are not only its largest benefactors, but also an invaluable source of work experience, business mentoring and skills training for its scholars.

 Plowden Medal Conservation Award

 The Association awards the Plowden Medal annually to recognise the man or woman who has made the most significant recent contribution to the advancement of the conservation profession.

 Inaugurated in 1999, the award commemorates the Hon.
 Anna Plowden CBE, a leading conservator and Grantee of Plowden & Smith, who was President-elect of the Association at the time of her death in 1997.